Which Table Represents A Linear Function Brainly

 Identifying Linear Functions in Tables: Three Key Methods

-Let's delve into the practical aspect: identifying a linear function based solely on a table of x and y values.
+Let's get into the practical aspect: identifying a linear function based solely on a table of x and y values.
 We'll explore three reliable methods:

 Method 1: Calculating the Slope (Rate of Change)